lando/lando/TERMS.md

 ## Disclaimers and Limitations on Liability

 THE SOFTWARE IS PROVIDED ON AN "AS IS" BASIS, AND NO WARRANTY, EITHER EXPRESS OR IMPLIED, IS GIVEN.
 YOUR USE OF THE SOFTWARE IS AT YOUR SOLE RISK.
-Tandem does not warrant that (i) the Software will meet your specific requirements; (ii) the Software is fully compatible with any particular platform; (iii) your use of the Software will be uninterrupted, timely, secure, or error-free; (iv) the results that may be obtained from the use of the Software will be accurate or reliable; (v) the quality of any products, services, information, or other material purchased or obtained by you through the Software will meet your expectations; or (vi) any errors in the Software will be corrected.
+Lando Alliance does not warrant that (i) the Software will meet your specific requirements; (ii) the Software is fully compatible with any particular platform; (iii) your use of the Software will be uninterrupted, timely, secure, or error-free; (iv) the results that may be obtained from the use of the Software will be accurate or reliable; (v) the quality of any products, services, information, or other material purchased or obtained by you through the Software will meet your expectations; or (vi) any errors in the Software will be corrected.

-YOU EXPRESSLY UNDERSTAND AND AGREE THAT Tandem SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA OR OTHER INTANGIBLE LOSSES (EVEN IF Tandem HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES) RELATED TO THE SOFTWARE, including, for example: (i) the use or the inability to use the Software; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the Software; (iii) unauthorized access to or alteration of your transmissions or data; (iv) statements or conduct of any third-party on the Software; (v) or any other matter relating to the Software.
+YOU EXPRESSLY UNDERSTAND AND AGREE THAT Lando Alliance SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA OR OTHER INTANGIBLE LOSSES (EVEN IF Lando Alliance HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES) RELATED TO THE SOFTWARE, including, for example: (i) the use or the inability to use the Software; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the Software; (iii) unauthorized access to or alteration of your transmissions or data; (iv) statements or conduct of any third-party on the Software; (v) or any other matter relating to the Software.

-Tandem reserves the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Software (or any part thereof) with or without notice.
-Tandem shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Software.
+Lando Alliance reserves the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Software (or any part thereof) with or without notice.
+Lando Alliance shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Software.

 ## Other Notes

-The failure of Tandem to exercise or enforce any right or provision of this Agreement shall not constitute a waiver of such right or provision.
+The failure of Lando Alliance to exercise or enforce any right or provision of this Agreement shall not constitute a waiver of such right or provision.

-This Agreement constitutes the entire agreement between you and Tandem and governs your use of the Software, superseding any prior agreements between you and Tandem (including, but not limited to, any prior versions of the Agreement).
+This Agreement constitutes the entire agreement between you and Lando Alliance and governs your use of the Software, superseding any prior agreements between you and Lando Alliance (including, but not limited to, any prior versions of the Agreement).

 You agree that this Agreement and your use of the Software are governed under California law and any dispute related to the Software must be brought in a tribunal of competent jurisdiction located in or near Oakland, California.